wwwaldo/pbrt-video/presentation/outline.md

 - How does the Schlafli generator work, exactly?
 - How does Convex Hull work?
 SciPy uses http://www.qhull.org .
+- How to obtain triangles for star polytopes?
+Taking the Convex hull won't work in this case.

 Credits
 -------